 Instead of the focus on material things that can never be enough, slow down and focus with your child on connection and meaning.
 Kids spell LOVE with the

 letters TIME.
-Pouring your adoring presence into your child as you share a holiday tradition will do more to fill his cup than a mountain of presents.
+Pouring your adoring presence into your child as you share a holiday tradition will do more to fill their cup than a mountain of presents.

 The tradition can be as complicated as making a gingerbread house or as simple as looking at the candles or the twinkling lights together.
 Just turn

 off your phone and be fully present.
-Your child will remember this time with you for the rest of his life.
+Your child will remember this time with you for the rest of their life.

 4. Do some healing.

 It is possible to heal our own childhoods.
 We start by acknowledging our wounds and understanding that whatever happened was information about them, not